 The pup himself, Liz tells us, looks fine except he’s a little underweight, has fleas and worms, and is older than Nancy told us.
-Liz guesses he is around eleven weeks old.
+Liz guesses he is around thirteen weeks old.

 Liz straightens up.
 “So, do you want to go ahead with his shots?”